 Earlier on, researchers did a study and resolved that the cupping therapy delivers more than just a placebo outcome.
 A placebo treatment is basically a fake kind of treatment that doesn’t really treat a condition.
 But as the researchers did their study, they came to a conclusion that the therapy may work effectively if it is combined with some other forms of treatment.

 If used with the ideal treatment, it can help to treat Cervical spondylosis, Facial paralysis, Acne, Herpes zoster, etc.

 Health Benefits of The Therapy

 The cupping therapy is very beneficial in the body, e.g. clear the meridians , qi and blood circulation , swelling and pain , expel wind and cold , detoxification.
-It heals the following conditions:
+It can help treat the following conditions:

 - Depression and anxiety

 - Neurasthenia , insomnia caused by migraine or any type of headache

 - Rheumatic conditions like fibromyalgia, a syndrome that affects the soft tissues and the muscles

 - Cough, bronchial congestion that are brought about by asthma or allergies

 - Joint and muscle sprains, frozen shoulder , gout